Parsl/parsl/docs/userguide/data.rst

-Each executor can be configured with a list of :py:class:`~parsl.data_provider.staging.Staging` instances which will be used to stage files in and out of execution locations.
+Each executor can be configured with a list of :py:class:`~parsl.data_provider.staging.Staging` instances that will be used to stage files in and out of execution locations.
 This list should be supplied as the `storage_access` parameter to an executor when it is constructed as part of a Parsl configuration.